This procedure is to be used for players with either ,

 (either the pre-event rating for rated players, or the

-Step 1 imputed rating for unrated players), and be the
+Step 1 imputed rating for unrated players), and

 effective number of games.

-Also let be the number of games in the current event,
+be the number of games in the current event,

-and let be the total score out of the games
+be the total score out of the

 (counting each win as 1, each loss as 0, and each draw as